gii-is-DP2/DP2-1920-GI-04/readme.md

 ## User Stories

 ### US01 - Creating Beauty Service
 As an administrator
-So that owners can have a catalogue of services to pay for I want to add new beauty services to the system.
+So that owners can have a catalogue of services to pay for
+I want to add new beauty services to the system.

+Details:

 *	No two BeautyServices can have the same title and be of the same PetType
 *	No BeautyService can have a negative price
 *	All BeautyServices need to be assigned to a PetType
 *	No Beauty Service can have a blank title
+* Beauty services can be "enabled" or not, being shown in the page to owners and guests only if set as such

+Use cases:

+* Creating a beauty service with the title 'Grooming' and PetType 'Cat', and it is created successfully (:heavy_check_mark:)
+* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is created successfully (:heavy_check_mark:)
+* Creating a beauty service with the title 'Grooming' and PetType 'Dog', and it is not created since a beauty service with that title and type was just created before (:x:)
+* Creating a beauty service with a blank title and any no PetType selected, and it is not created successfully (:x:)

 ### US02 - Listing Beauty Services
 As an user of the system or a guest
-So that I can look up for information about which beauty services can interest me I want to be able to list all beauty services provided by PetClinic
+So that I can look up for information about which beauty services can interest me
+I want to be able to list all beauty services provided by PetClinic

+Use cases:

+* Creating a beauty service with "enabled" set to true, and it appears on the listing (:heavy_check_mark:)
+* Creating a beauty service with "enabled" set to false, and it doesn't appear on the listing (:x:)

 ### US03 - Filtering Beauty Services
 As an user of the system or a guest
-So that I can search for the services that interest me more efficiently I want to be able to filter beauty services by PetType
+So that I can search for the services that interest me more efficiently
+I want to be able to filter beauty services by PetType

+Use cases:

+* Creating a beauty service with "cat" PetType, and it appears on the filtering set on "cat" (:heavy_check_mark:)
+* Creating a beauty service with "dog" PetType, and it doesn't appear on the filtering set on "cat" (:x:)

 ### US04 - Editing Beauty Services
 As an administrator
-So that I can keep up to date the information displayed on the web about a service of our clinic I want to be able to update information of the services on the system
+So that I can keep up to date the information displayed on the web about a service of our clinic
+I want to be able to update information of the services on the system

+Details:

 *	PetType cannot be changed
 *	All the creating restrictions are also applied on updating
+* If you change the "enabled" property to false, previously booked services remain unaffected even if the date is on the future.

+Use cases:

+* Edit a beauty service with a given name and enabled set to true, and change it to "Test A" and enabled set to false.
+It's successful. (:heavy_check_mark:)
+* Edit a beauty service with a given name, and change it to "Test A" and change the PetType.
+It's not successful. (:x:)
+* Edit a beauty service with a given name, and change it to "".
+It's not successful (:x:)

 ### US05 - Booking Beauty Service Visit
 As an owner
 So that my pet remains beautiful, healthy and happy
 I want to be able to book a visit for a beauty service I’m interested in

+Details:

 *	You can’t book more than one visit at the same time for the same pet
 *	You can only book visits for tomorrow at the earliest
 *	Visit hours are divided in X minutes intervals (a different amount of time depending on each service)
 *	You can’t select a time slot for a visit if the vet that provides that service is already booked on it.

+Use Cases:

+* Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
+It's successful. (:heavy_check_mark:)
+* Book a beauty service visit for a free timeslot, for a pet you own, for a service of other PetType.
+It's not successful. (:x:)
+* Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
+It's successful.
+The, with another owner, do the same for that very same timeslot, and a another service of the same Vet.
+It's not successful. (:x:)

 ### US06 - Removing Beauty Service Visit
 As an owner
 So that I can change my plans after booking a visit
 I want to be able to withdraw my booked beauty service visits

+Details:

 * You can only remove it if one day before the booked day at the latest
 * You can only remove it if it's yours (of your pet)
 * If it's removed and a voucher was used, the voucher remains redeemed and unable to be used again

+Use Cases:

+* Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
+It's successful.
+Remove it inmediately after.
+It's successful. (:heavy_check_mark:)
+* Book a beauty service visit for a free timeslot of today, for a pet you own, for a service of that PetType.
+It's successful.
+Remove it inmediately after.
+It's not successful. (:x:)
+* Book a beauty service visit for a free timeslot for tomorrow, for a pet you own, for a service of that PetType.
+It's successful.
+Remove it inmediately after logged as another user.
+It's not successful. (:x:)

 ### US07 - Creating Discount Vouchers
 As an administrator
-So that I can make individual offers or solve voucher incidents I want to be able to create a custom discount voucher for an owner, with a discount percentage and a description
+So that I can make individual offers or solve voucher incidents
+I want to be able to create a custom discount voucher for an owner, with a discount percentage and a description

+Details:

 * Discount percentage can't be either higher than 100% nor lower than 0%
 * Description can't be empty

+Use Cases:

+* Create a discount voucher for an existing owner, with 15% discount percentage and the description "Test.".
+It's successful. (:heavy_check_mark:)
+* Create a discount voucher for an existing owner, with -1% discount percentage and the description "Test.".
+It's not successful. (:x:)
+* Create a discount voucher for an existing owner, with 15% discount percentage and the description "".
+It's not successful. (:x:)

 ### US08 - Using Discount Vouchers
 As an owner